AtharvaMusale/AtharvaMusale.github.io/_posts/2021-09-23-Representing Text To Vector.md

 how to separate some opposite word pairs like "good" or "bad" which are located in the same vector space nearby.

 # **Note**
-I tried to explain the vectorization techniques since most people treat this as a blackboc for converting the text to vectors.
+I tried to explain the vectorization techniques since most people treat this as a blackbox for converting the text to vectors.
 If you have any questions/suggestions feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/atharva-musale/).

 ## **Reference**